42-AI/bootcamp_python/day03/day03.md

 ## Notions of the day

-NumPy array, slicing, stacking, dimensions, broadcasting, normalization
+NumPy array, slicing, stacking, dimensions, broadcasting, normalization, etc...

 ## General rules

-- Use the NumPy Library : use NumPy's built-in functions as much as possible.
+* Use the NumPy Library : use NumPy's built-in functions as much as possible.
 Here you will be given no credit for reinventing the wheel.

 ## Helper